 United Methodist theology views scripture as the inspired truth of God and believes it contains everything Christians need to know for living out our faith.
 We recognize that the Bible was written in a different time period with different cultural norms and values, and that it doesn’t specifically address every issue or situation believers may experience today.
 Therefore, we take the universal truths of Scripture and apply them to our current context, looking to Jesus as our primary lens of looking at Scripture.

 At Canterbury, we want you to feel at home.
 Through close relationships, the study of scripture, education, and caring for others, our goal is to connect you to God, each other, and His world in a real and meaningful way.
 We want to be a place where you will meet Jesus exactly where you are.
 You will find a community of real people, led by leaders who express their real experiences to help renew and empower you to follow Him.
 So no matter where you are in life we invite you to come as you are and to live for something greater.
 Join us!

 History of Canterbury

 Canterbury United Methodist Church began as a group of believers who felt a need for some type of spiritual community.
 This group of people began meeting together corporately in 1867.
 The North Alabama Conference designated a pastor to serve the growing congregation, and it was named Union Hill Methodist Church.
-After the leadership of several pastors, Union Hill Methodist Church merged with Mountain Brook Baptist Church and formed Canterbury United Methodist Church on October 10, 1948.
+After the leadership of several pastors, Union Hill Methodist Church merged with Mountain Brook Methodist Church and formed Canterbury United Methodist Church on October 10, 1948.
 Both churches relocated to the current location and the first building was dedicated on September 9, 1952.
 The current sanctuary was built in 1961.
 The Lord has blessed this congregation throughout the years, allowing it to grow into the strong body of loving and caring believers it is today.